A Hungry Caterpillar Adventure at Head Start

 Dancing for Heart Health at Sumner Head Start

-Sumner Head Start hosted their Healthy Heart Dance last week, bringing children and parents together for a fun and engaging celebration focused on wellness and heart health.
+&Sumner Head Start hosted their Healthy Heart Dance, bringing children and parents together for a fun and engaging celebration focused on wellness and heart health.
 Families enjoyed a lively day filled with movement, creativity, and learning as they explored ways to keep their hearts healthy through play.

 It was wonderful to see families coming together to celebrate healthy habits, active play, and community connection.
 Events like the Healthy Heart Dance help reinforce important wellness messages while creating joyful, shared experiences for children and their caregivers.